sebgoa/cloudstack-books/en/book.markdown

 > **Note**
 >
 > The *ids* that you will use will differ from this example.
 Make sure
-> you use the ones that corresponds to your PRODUCT cloud.
+> you use the ones that corresponds to your CloudStack cloud.

 Scripting with CloudMonkey
 --------------------------